Updated: 4 days ago

 As you approach your practice succession, one of the key items you can review is your hourly rates and consider how they compare in your local market.
-If your rates are on the high side, this will be viewed as a positive aspect by any prospective successor.
-Conversely, if your hourly rates are on the low side, then it is likely that prospective successors will see this as a negative aspect of buying your business.
+If your rates are on the high side, prospective successors will be viewed as a positive aspect.
+Conversely, if your hourly rates are on the low side, then it is likely that future successors will see this as a negative aspect of buying your business.
 Of course, your rates must be considered in relative terms to the value you provide to your clients.

 Not a great first impression!

-This leads us to the next question when was the last time you increased your hourly rates?
+This leads us to the next question when the last time you increased your hourly rates was?

-Perhaps as a standard policy, you increase your fees annually (perhaps at a minimum by CPI).
-If this is you, congratulations!
-If this is not you, then an opportunity awaits you to get ahead of a real negative issue that will present itself in the near future.
+Perhaps as a standard policy, you increase your fees annually (perhaps at a minimum by CPI) if this is you; congratulations!
+If this is not you, then an opportunity awaits you to get ahead of an absolute negative issue that will present itself shortly.

 If you are not increasing your fees annually, then it is likely that your fees and your profits are going backward.
 Now some might justify their position with an efficiency argument.
-That is, with technology, they are able to do client work in less time, therefore, in effect, their rates are going up.
-Assuming you are competitively priced, why would you hand over your profitability improvement, as a result of your effective business management to your clients – that makes no sense.
+With technology, they can do client work in less time; therefore, their rates are going up in effect.
+Assuming you are competitively priced, why would you hand over your profitability improvement due to your effective business management to your clients – that makes no sense.

-If your fees are not competitive in your local market, then this is a serious issue.
+If your fees are not competitive in your local market, then this is a severe issue.
 If you have not increased your fees in recent times, then this is also an issue.

 Now is the time to address this issue, to eliminate this future headache by increasing your fees today, across the board for all clients.
 Not only will you receive a slight increase in revenue and profitability (all things being equal), but you will also remove a value detractor for your future successor.
 You will be rewarded for your efforts through your succession journey.